 - new: insert (paste) images at cursor, snoozable Trello notifications overview ("very beta")

 - new: clipboard-friendly hyperlink editor, with some rich editing features

 - advanced editing features for the card description (I think fellow devs will recognize some of the much missed essentials - we do go beyond the basic "Notepad" experience)

-- the standard checklist items on steroids (except for creation, but even multiple can be moved/deleted at once - of course there's more to come here), including rich editing options - an easy way to link to a subtask card if its link is on the clipboard
+- the standard checklist items on steroids (incomplete with extras: multiple can be moved/deleted at once + rich editing options - an easy way to link to a subtask card if its link is on the clipboard)

 - a quick "local" search ('filter') + sorting on the current list/board,